AnchalaSingh/E-Commerce_Web_Application/README.md

-Made with :fire: and TypeScript.
+Made with :fire: and JavaScript.